Nawal00/Project-4-WDI-GA/README.md

 ## Process
 This was a paired project with one other developer and we managed our workload by running sprint session every morning and at the end of the day.
 We used Trello to prioritise and delegate work, keep a track of our progress and Slack to communicate while working remotely.
 Features were prioritised using the MoSCoW method and were created on separate git branches before being merged into the development branch.

-## Back End
+### Back End
-First step for the project was to work on how to structure and create relationship on PostgreSQL database.
+First step of this project was to work on how to structure and create relationship on PostgreSQL database.
 As we were both new to Python and SQL database we pair coded to establish relationships diagrams (ERDs) for the database.
-We decided on
+We decided on following models,

 * one-to-many users and clubs
 * one-to-many users and events